-- 20.1.
-Under clause 55.16(a) of the Agreement, an Employee requesting parental leave must give 10 weeks' written notice of their intention to take parental leave, including the proposed start and end dates.
-The Employee must confirm these details including the intended start and end dates or advise of any changes to the proposed arrangements no later than four weeks before the intended commencement of parental leave in accordance with clause 55.16(b) of the Agreement. - 20.2.
-The Employee must also provide a statutory declaration containing the details specified in clause 55.16(a) and may also be required to provide the evidence outlined in clause 55.16(c) of the Agreement, to confirm the birth or adoption of the Child. - 20.3.
-The statutory declaration required under clause 55.16(a), must state that the Employee will become either the Primary Caregiver or Secondary Caregiver, as appropriate, the particulars of any parental leave to be taken by the Employee's spouse and that for the period of the parental leave the Employee will not engage in any conduct inconsistent with their contract of employment. - 20.4.
-Where an Employee will be taking Additional paid Secondary Caregiver leave, the Employer can request that the Employee confirms in their statutory declaration that they meet the eligibility requirements of the leave as per clause 55.6 of the Agreement. - 20.5.
-If the Employee is requesting Primary Caregiver parental leave or Additional paid Secondary Caregiver leave, the statutory declaration must satisfy a reasonable person that the Employee will meet the Child's physical needs more than anyone else from the time of the birth or placement of the Child or from the proposed commencement date of the Additional paid Secondary Caregiver leave under clause 55.6 of the Agreement. - 20.6.
-A statutory declaration in the terms described in clause 55.16 should in most cases be sufficient to satisfy the eligibility requirement.
-However, the evidence required to satisfy the Employer that the Employee will be the Primary Caregiver of the Child will vary depending on the circumstances of each individual case. - 20.7.
-The Employer may require an Employee applying for Primary Caregiver parental leave or Additional paid Secondary Caregiver leave to provide a further statutory declaration or other appropriate evidence to the satisfaction of the Employer to substantiate their entitlement to Primary Caregiver parental leave if the statutory declaration provided under clause 55.16(a) of the Agreement provides insufficient evidence to substantiate that the Employee will be or will become the Primary Caregiver of the Child.
+- 21.1.
+Under clause 62.16(a) of the Agreement, an Employee requesting parental leave must give 10 weeks' written notice of their intention to take parental leave, including the proposed start and end dates and whether they intend to take the leave in a single block or use the leave flexibly.
+The Employee must confirm these details including the intended start and end dates or advise of any changes to the proposed arrangements no later than four weeks before the intended commencement of parental leave in accordance with clause 62.16(b) of the Agreement. - 21.2.
+The Employee must also provide a statutory declaration containing the details specified in clause 62.16(a) of the Agreement and may also be required to provide the evidence outlined in clause 62.16(c) of the Agreement, to confirm the birth or adoption of the Child. - 21.3.
+The statutory declaration required under clause 62.16(a) of the Agreement, must state that the Employee will become either the Primary Caregiver or Secondary Caregiver, as appropriate, the particulars of any parental leave to be taken by the Employee's spouse and that for the period of the parental leave the Employee will not engage in any conduct inconsistent with their contract of employment. - 21.4.
+Where an Employee will be taking Additional Paid Secondary Caregiver leave, the Employer can request that the Employee confirms in their statutory declaration that they meet the eligibility requirements of the leave as per clause 62.6 of the Agreement. - 21.5.
+If the Employee is requesting Primary Caregiver parental leave or Additional Paid Secondary Caregiver leave, the statutory declaration must satisfy a reasonable person that the Employee will meet the Child's physical needs more than anyone else from the time of the birth or placement of the Child or from the proposed commencement date of the Additional Paid Secondary Caregiver leave under clause 62.6 of the Agreement.

+- 21.6.
+A statutory declaration in the terms described in clause 62.16 of the Agreement should in most cases be sufficient to satisfy the eligibility requirement.
+However, the evidence required to satisfy a reasonable person that the Employee will be the Primary Caregiver of the Child will vary depending on the circumstances of each individual case. - 21.7.
+The Employer may require an Employee applying for Primary Caregiver parental leave or Additional Paid Secondary Caregiver leave to provide a further statutory declaration or other appropriate evidence to the satisfaction of the Employer to substantiate their entitlement to Primary Caregiver parental leave if the statutory declaration provided under clause 62.16(a) of the Agreement provides insufficient evidence to satisfy a reasonable person that the Employee will be or will become the Primary Caregiver of the Child.
 The Employer may also seek evidence of the particulars of any parental leave taken or proposed to be taken by their spouse.

-21. Calculating rate of pay for paid parental leave
+22. Calculating rate of pay for paid parental leave